PauloWgDev/NTUST-UPTP---Study-Notes/Operating Systems /Chapter 4.md

 A thread library provides the programmer with an API for creating and managing threads.

 There are two approaches for implementing a thread library:
-- First approach is to provide a library entirely in user space with no kernel support.
+- First approach is to provide a library entirely in user space with **no kernel support**.
-- Second approach is to implement a kernle-level library supported directly by the operating system.
+- Second approach is to **implement a kernle-level library** supported directly by the operating system.

 Three main Librarires are use today:
 - **POSIX Pthreads**: may be provided as user-level or kernel-level library